-Happy first Monday in June, the day when I open this blog to your questions about writing.
+It’s the first Monday in July, when I open this blog to your questions about writing.
 They can be on creative, craft or business matters.
-You can also share your experiences as a writer with others.
+For starters, here’s a common question: what happens after you finish a book?

 on Twitter @ValerieParv and Facebook